World Chambers Federation Bylaws

 - approve ATA national guaranteeing organizations and record ATA issuing agencies;

-- approve the WCF Bylaws and their amendments.
+- approve the WCF Bylaws and their amendments (in accordance with WCF Bylaws Article 6).

 4.1.13 The decisions and recommendations of the General Council shall normally be reached by consensus.
 In the case of matters requiring specific decisions and where consensus cannot be obtained, decisions shall be made by a simple majority vote.
 The Chair of WCF may also allow voting by proxy or writing.